 and the installation and activation of network services as requested by campus community.

-Single Mailboxes are the same as on the old system.
-The extension and mailbox are the same number.
+Single Mailboxes - The extension and mailbox number are the same.

 Which Number to use?